-Effective July 12, 2010, the Company entered into an agreement for services with Cypress Bend Executive Services, LLC ("Cypress"), a related party, whereby Cypress acts as consultant to:
+On July 9, 2010, the Company entered into an agreement for services with Cypress Bend Executive Services, LLC ("Cypress"), a related party, whereby Cypress acts as consultant to:

 - 1. Raise the necessary money for the Company to operate in the short term, - 2.
 Prepare and file documents with the SEC to take the Company public, - 3.
-Secure a transfer agent and market maker broker-dealer for the Company's stock,
+Secure a transfer agent and market maker broker-dealer for the Company's stock, - 4.
+Secure the necessary audits for the required filing documents, and

-- 4. Secure the necessary audits for the required filing documents, and - 5.
-Provide day-to-day operational management services to the Company.
+5. Provide day-to-day operational management services to the Company.

-In exchange for these services, which the Company anticipates will last for a six month period, the Company agreed to pay Cypress cash fees of \$200,000 as well as provide Cypress with 2,958,625 shares of its stock, which effectively transfers control of the Company to Cypress during this period.
+In exchange for these services, which the Company anticipates will last for a ten month period, the Company agreed to pay Cypress cash fees of \$200,000 as well as provide Cypress with 2,958,625 shares of its stock, which effectively transfers control of the Company to Cypress during this period.
 Also, as part of the contract Steven G. Salmond, a member of Cypress Bend was installed as Secretary, Treasurer, CFO and Director of Credex.
-As a condition precedent, the fee liability does not become a liability or due until all the services stated in the agreement have been completed.
-Therefore, the Cypress liability will not be recorded until all the contracted services have been completed.
+Because the consulting services began August 1, 2010, amortization into Professional Fees was \$40,000 in 2010 and \$0 in 2009 and 2008 resulting in net unearned capital of \$160,000 as of September 30, 2010 [unaudited].
 Upon receipt of the cash payment of \$200,000, Cypress is to return the shares to the Company's treasury.